kanikakasharma/learning-library/developer-library/converged-db-for-developers/weblogic/lab4.md

 </copy>
 ````

-5. Execute the java command below to run the WLST script to create the second datasource “spatialgraphds”
+5. Execute the java command below to run the WLST script to create the second datasource **spatialgraphds**

 ````
 <copy>